lynnfaraday/aresmush.com/tutorials/code/concepts.md

 When someone connects to the game with their MU client, Ares calls that connection a **Client**.
 The Client class provides information about the connection, like the IP address and idle time.
 It handles input from the MU client and turns it into a Command (explained below).

 {% note %}
-Clients represent connections from actual MUSH clients and the Ares Web Portal's \"Play\" screen (which acts like a MUSH client).
+Clients represent connections from actual MUSH clients and the Ares Web Portal's "Play" screen (which acts like a MUSH client).
 Other Web Portal connections are handled differently, as explained below.
 {% endnote %}

 The Client class also provides utilities to easily send messages (**emit**) to the MU client.
 Throughout the Ares code, you'll see things like: